reboottime/Agentic-AI/ai-agents-python/README.md

 - [ ] Implement  Game Framework manually
 - [ ] Tool registration and management codebase
-- [ ] Implement README agent, see module4 topic 4 and module3 topic 10
+- [ ] Implement README agent using the final architecture, see module4 topic 4 and module3 topic 10

 ## Course Modules